 Indian Ranch

 You don’t see many Stetsons in New England.
 But there once was a time when the region’s back roads were peppered with honky-tonks featuring live country music.
 Stars such as Dick Curless and Sleepy LaBeef barnstormed from Maine and New Hampshire to the small towns of Massachusetts.
-There was the Lone Star Ranch in Reeds Ferry, New Hampshire, and Trader Alan’s Truck Stop in Amesbury.
-In the 1960s and ‘70s, there was even a country bar in Boston’s Park Square – Frank Segalini’s Hillbilly Ranch.
+There was the Lone Star Ranch in Reeds Ferry, New Hampshire, and Trader Alan’s Truck Stop in Amesbury, Massachusetts.
+In the 1960s and ‘70s, there was even a country bar in Boston’s Park Square: Frank Segalini’s Hillbilly Ranch.

 In the early 2000s, Sadowsky retired after running Indian Ranch for nearly 50 years.
-He sold it to Chris Robert, a Westborough computer executive looking for a retirement project of his own.
-For the past 15 years or so, Robert’s daughter, Suzette Raun Coppola, has managed the property.
+He sold it to Chris Robert, a Westborough computer executive looking for a retirement project of his own, and over the 15 years or so, his daughter, Suzette Raun Coppola has managed the property.
+Recently, while working with Cambridge-based Kendall Booking, she’s broadened the scope of the Ranch’s concert calendar.
+In addition to perennial favorites such as Jamey Johnson and the Mavericks, the venue has booked shows with Ziggy Marley, Tower of Power and several classic-rock tribute bands.

 (by James Sullivan)